 These medications can be effective when used properly for a short duration of time.
 However, they do have side-effects, including risk of dependence.
 In the long term, natural, drug-free solutions are far more suitable.

-Risks and Side Effects of Sleeping Pills
+Risks and Side Effects of Sleeping Medicine

 By far the biggest risk with most sleeping pills is the risk of dependence.
 When you take sleeping pills regularly, your body quickly adapts and they become less effective.
 This means that it is tempting to take higher and higher doses to get the same effect.
 After a while, you can develop what is known as rebound insomnia.
 This is when you come to rely on sleeping pills to fall asleep and are unable to do so without them.